fairmath/polycircuit/cpp/include/matrix_mult/README.md

 The winning solution for the FHErma [Matrix Multiplication challenge](https://fherma.io/challenges/652bf669485c878710fd020b).

-For a comprehensive analysis check out the [blog post](https://fherma.io/content/65de4152bfa5f4ea4471701e) by the challenge's winner, Aikata, a Ph.D. student at TU Graz.
+For a more comprehensive analysis check out the [blog post](https://fherma.io/content/65de4152bfa5f4ea4471701e) by the challenge's winner, [Aikata](https://www.iaik.tugraz.at/person/aikata-aikata/), a Ph.D. student at TU Graz.

 ## Overview

-This component provides an efficient and scalable solution for encrypted matrix multiplication, with possible applications in encrypted machine learning and inference via fully homomorphic encryption schemes such as CKKS (a.k.a.
+This component provides an efficient and scalable solution for encrypted matrix multiplication, with possible applications in encrypted ML training and inference via fully homomorphic encryption schemes such as CKKS (a.k.a.
 Approximate Homomorphic Encryption).
-The proposed algorithm is quite simple, yet it achieves non-trivial results, especially when applied to higher packing scenarios; its effectiveness lies in its ability to provide favorable outcomes under these conditions.
+The proposed algorithm is quite simple, yet it achieves non-trivial results, particularly when applied to higher packing scenarios.
+Its effectiveness lies in improving the best-case outcomes.

 ## Performance and parallelization

-This solution outperforms existing methods like [1](https://eprint.iacr.org/2023/1649.pdf) and [2](https://eprint.iacr.org/2018/1041.pdf) by consuming only $\mathcal{O}(\log_2{d})$ rotations while still requiring a multiplicative depth of two.
+This solution outperforms existing methods like [this work](https://eprint.iacr.org/2023/1649.pdf) and [this one](https://eprint.iacr.org/2018/1041.pdf) for $d^3$ slot-packing by consuming only $\mathcal{O}(\log_2{d})$ rotations while still requiring a multiplicative depth of 2.

 The algorithm also exhibits high parallelizability.
 To enhance performance, consider using 'pragma omp parallel' before the `for` loops.

 ## Implementation

-The solution is based on an adapted version of the Row-wise encoding algorithm from [this work](https://eprint.iacr.org/2023/1649.pdf), with optimization of the initial packing of duplicates of the same ciphertext (one original and one rotated).
+The solution is based on an adapted version of the Row-wise encoding algorithm from [this work](https://eprint.iacr.org/2023/1649.pdf), with optimization of the initial packing of duplicates of the same ciphertext, one original and one rotated.

 **Row-Wise Encoding**
    - Depth of two multiplications using a simple row-wise encoding.
-   - For a square matrix with dimensions $d\times d$, requires $2 d+3\log_2(d)-2$ rotations and $2d$ multiplications
+   - For a square matrix with dimensions $d\times d$, requires $2 d+3\log_2(d)-2$ rotations and $2d$ multiplications.
    - Drawback: necessity for $d^3$ slots packing availability, which limits scalability.

-The adapted technique utilizes column and row masks ($\pi_i$ and $\psi_i$, respectively).
-The complexity of this adaptation is $2d+d\log_2{d}-1$ rotations and $3d$ multiplications.
+The adapted technique utilizes column and row masks $\pi_i$ and $\psi_i$, respectively.
+The complexity of this adaptation is $2d+2d\log_2{d}-2$ rotations and $d$ ct-ct multiplications.

-Since it is possible to pack two matrices into one ciphertext, the algorithm is optimized to consume $2d+d\log_2{d}-1$ rotations and $\frac{5d}{2}$ multiplications.
-This is achieved by aligning rotations at Steps 3 and 8 and then packing two ciphertexts, thus leading to a significant reduction in the number of rotations.
+Since it is possible to pack two matrices into one ciphertext, the algorithm is optimized to consume $2d+d\log_2{d}-1$ rotations by aligning rotations at Steps 3 and 8 and then packing two ciphertexts.
+Another optimization step, a strategy involving packing duplicate copies of the original ciphertext, one original and one rotated, results in an even greater reduction in the number of rotations.
 Both ciphertexts $A$ and $B$ undergo pre-processing.
-Following this packing strategy, only $d\log_2{d}+1$ rotations and $\frac{3d}{2}$ multiplications are required for the subsequent steps.
+Following this packing strategy, only $d+d\log_2{d}+1$ rotations and $\frac{d}{2}$ multiplications are required for the subsequent steps.

 **Algorithm** Optimized.Matrix.Mult\
 **Require:** $A,B \leftarrow$ row_enc $(\mathtt{A_{d\times d}},\mathtt{B_{d\times d}})$\